ORLANDO's PREMIER DOWNTOWN SPORTS AND ENTERTAINMENT DESTINATION TO BE RENAMED KIA CENTER

-(MENAFN- PR Newswire) ORLANDO, Fla., Dec.
-20, 2023 /PRNewswire/ -- Orlando's premier downtown sports and entertainment destination – and home of the National Basketball Association's Orlando Magic – will be renamed the Kia Center.
+ORLANDO, FL, UNITED STATES, December 20, 2023 /EINPresswire / -- Orlando's premier downtown sports and entertainment destination – and home of the National Basketball Association's Orlando Magic – will be renamed the Kia Center .

 Starting December 20, 2023, the Amway Center will take on the new name.
 Kia America's partnership will include new indoor and outdoor signage, the installations of EV charging stations, Kia vehicle displays and the Kia Terrace, a hospitality lounge for the enjoyment of automotive enthusiasts and sports and music fans.

-"The naming of the Kia Center is another example of the strength of our partnership and provides us a year-round sports and entertainment platform for our fans," said Sean Yoon, President and CEO, Kia America.
-"This facility is a spectacular asset for those who call Central Florida home and for those who visit this global tourist destination.
-Coupled with our naming rights of the Kia Forum in California, we now stretch from coast to coast."
+“The naming of the Kia Center is another example of the strength of our partnership and provides us a year-round sports and entertainment platform for our fans,” said President and CEO, Kia America Sean Yoon.“This facility is a spectacular asset for those who call Central Florida home and for those who visit this global tourist destination.
+Coupled with our naming rights of the Kia Forum in California, we now stretch from coast to coast.”

 ______________________________________________________________________

-Orlando's premier downtown sports and entertainment destination has been renamed the Kia Center.
-Kia is the official automotive partner of the National Basketball Association & Orlando Magic.
-The Kia Center naming rights announcement in Orlando coincides with the historic launch of the automotive industry's first mainstream 3-row, all-electric SUV – the Kia EV9.
-Kia becomes an Orlando Magic "Champion of the Community" partner and will partner on impactful Central Florida community relations programming.
-The Kia Center in Orlando complements the Kia Forum in Los Angeles, stretching Kia's association with first-class entertainment from coast-to-coast.

 Like the renaming of the Kia Center in Orlando, the renaming of the Kia Forum in Los Angeles in April of 2022 was a transformational step for Kia in the United States and an important part of the North American debut of its multiple award-winning electric utility vehicle, the EV6, as part of the company's ambitious Plan S, or Plan Shift, strategy.
-Plan S is designed to help transform Kia into a sustainable mobility provider including new and exciting personal and business transportation solutions.
+Plan S will transform Kia into a sustainable mobility provider including new and exciting personal and business transportation solutions.

 Kia's southeast operation includes dealerships in Orlando, Miami, Tampa, and Jacksonville.
 Central Florida has 11 dealerships and is the fastest growing Kia market in the nation.